robercano/3Dengine/README.md

 You need to install the following packages in order to compile the package:

-    sudo apt-get install g++ cmake libglew-dev libjpeg-dev libglfw-dev xorg-dev
+    sudo apt-get install g++ cmake libglew-dev libjpeg-dev xorg-dev

+libglfw3 package is also needed but it does not come with Ubuntu 14.04 LTS.
+Please visit the GLFW3 website to see how to compile and link the library.

 Then you can compile the demos with:

-	make clean demos
+	make clean all

 The binaries will be created in the demo directory.

+### Windows

+TODO

 ## Current set of features

 * Class hierarchy designed to support different rendering APIs (OpenGL, DirectX)
-* Implementation aimed to be cross-platform with minimal porting effort (Linux and Mac supported, Windows on the way)
+* Cross-platform: Linux, Windows and OSX supported
 * OpenGL renderer (based on GLFW and GLEW)
 * Input manager (keyboard and mouse for now)
 * Window manager (based on GLFW)